Ep 27: Interview with Dr. Patricia Papernow (Part 3: Stepfamily Success & Traditions)

-Hello, stepparents and welcome.
-I am delighted to have you join me today because I had the special privilege of interviewing the fabulous Dr. Patricia Papernow, who is the world’s leading expert in step parenting and blended family dynamics.
-Today’s episode will be just part 1 of my interview with her.
-I’m so excited to have you join me.
-Without further ado, here we go …
+Hello, stepparents, and welcome.
+I am delighted to have you join me today because I had the special privilege of interviewing the fabulous Dr. Patricia Papernow, who is the world’s leading expert in stepparenting and blended family dynamics.

 MARIA NATAPOV:

-And with Karen Bonnell, The Stepfamily Handbook: From Dating, to Getting Serious, to Forming a Blended Family as well as dozens of articles and book chapters.
-Dr. Papernow is a psychologist in private practice in Hudson, MA and director of the Institute for Stepfamily Education.
-We are so excited to speak with you!
-Clearly, without a doubt you are an expert in this field.
-And it’s such a pleasure to get to pick your brain and have you share your wisdom with us.
-If you could speak a little bit more to, I believe you’ve mentioned there’s step families and there’s blended families.
+Clearly, without a doubt, you are an expert in this field.
+It’s such a pleasure to get to pick your brain and have you share your wisdom with us.
+If you could speak a little bit more to this—I believe you’ve mentioned there’s a difference between stepfamilies and blended families?

 DR. PATRICIA PAPERNOW:

-Same thing.
-I mean, there are people who say blended families is when both parents, both adults, bring kids.
-A blended family in my world is if one adult brings kids from a previous relationship that is a stepfamily or a blended family.
+They are the same thing.
+There are people who say blended families are when both adults bring kids.
+A blended family in my world is if one adult brings kids from a previous relationship—that is a stepfamily or a blended family.
 They are the same thing.

 MARIA NATAPOV:

 That makes a lot of sense.
-And if you could illuminate what the differences are in stepfamilies who continue the struggle or have more of a struggle vs. the ones that have success.
+Could you illuminate what the differences are in stepfamilies who continue to struggle versus the ones that have success?
 What is it that they do?
-Like, what are the concrete most important pieces to focus on to bring about hopefully more success or at least more ease?
-Because it can be such a struggle sometimes, for all of us.
-There’s just so many priorities and stakeholders and things to juggle.
+What are the most important concrete pieces to focus on to bring about more success, or at least more ease?
+Because it can be such a struggle sometimes; there are just so many priorities and stakeholders to juggle.

 DR. PATRICIA PAPERNOW:

-It’s complicated.
-It’s a complicated family form.
-Well, I would say let me think about that.
-First of all struggling step families tend to be more blaming of each other or withdrawing.
-They tend to go in with a less realistic picture of what it’s going to be and then they hold on to it tight.
-Straining to blend and upset when not blending.
-So, the parent is upset “stepparent does not treat my kid the same as she treats her kid.”
+For example, the parent is upset: “The stepparent does not treat my kid the same as she treats her own kid.”
 I love my kids.
-I have seven step-grandchildren, I just had my first belly grandchild – my daughter had a baby.
-I love my step grandkids my heart flies open to my own grandchild.
+I have seven step-grandchildren, and I just had my first belly grandchild (my daughter had a baby).
+I love my step-grandkids, but my heart flies open to my own grandchild.

-There are plenty of stepparents who feel as loving of step grandchildren as they do of grandchildren.
+There are plenty of stepparents who feel as loving toward stepchildren as they do their own.
 But it’s pretty normal that stepchildren are just not as in love.
-For lots of reasons – “It’s not my kid, and that kid may not be happy that I’m here, so they turn away, and my partner has to turn away to take care of that kid.
-And that kid does things that I stepparent find irritating that are normal for that kid.”
-My daughter loves to stand in front of the TV and TV sorry refrigerator and eat that was quite irritating to my husband.
-Yeah, I’m fine with it.
+There are lots of reasons: “It’s not my kid, and that kid may not be happy that I’m here, so they turn away.
+My partner has to turn away from me to take care of that kid.
+And that kid does things that I find irritating that are normal for that kid.”

 MARIA NATAPOV: